Francesco Cherubini: Life

-A turning point in the life of Francesco Cherubini was the elevation of Giovanni Battista Pamphilj to the papacy as Pope Innocent X in September 1644: he continues to collaborate and to stay near the pope.
+A turning point in the life of Francesco Cherubini was the elevation of Giovanni Battista Pamphilj to the papacy as Pope Innocent X in September 1644; he continued to collaborate and to stay near the pope.

-On 7 October 1647 Pope Innocent X appointed him Cardinal priest with the title of San Giovanni a Porta Latina.
-At the death of Innocent X, Cherubini participated to the Papal conclave, 1655.
+On 7 October 1647, Pope Innocent X appointed him Cardinal priest with the title of San Giovanni a Porta Latina.
+At the death of Innocent X, Cherubini participated in the Papal conclave, 1655.

 A few months after that conclave, the new pope Alexander VII appointed Francesco Cherubini as bishop of Senigallia.
 The episcopal consecration followed on 8 August 1655 in the Roman Church of Church of the Gesù by the hands of Cardinal Marco Antonio Franciotti.

 Moved to Senigallia, Francesco Cherubini died some months later, on 24 April 1656.
 He was buried in the church of S. Croce of "Quattro Colonne", in his native town, Montalboddo.